Andrew Henderson

 This way, you will be able to avoid or minimize estate taxes and save the beneficiaries a lot of money in tax liabilities.

-Consider Life Insurance Policy as a Medium to Transfer Assets
+Life Insurance Policies as a Medium to Transfer Assets

 If you want to reduce or avoid estate taxes, you can use life insurance payouts as a medium to transfer your assets to your beneficiaries.